 \subsection{Determining the number of iterations}

 Let $Q$ be the matrix that applies a single iteration of Grover's search, consisting of steps (i) and (ii) above.
-It is paramount to determine how many iterations should be performed, so that the coefficient of the desired basis state $\ket{\ell} \otimes (\ket{0} - \ket{1})$ is as large as possible, and the state can be measured.
+It is paramount to determine how many iterations should be performed, so that the coefficient of the desired basis state $\ket{\v{\ell}} \otimes \frac{1}{\sqrt{2}}(\ket{0} - \ket{1})$ is as large as possible, and the binary string $\v{\ell}$ is the outcome of a measurement with high probability.
 This is what we attempt to do in this section.